 In this case the application neutrality principle should be used with caution.

 On the basis of common technical access spectrum, this principle leads to a combination of different applications and so, multiple equipment/applications in a same frequency band should be able to coexist.
 The aggregation effect due to the increasing concentration of devices could create unanticipated interference cases.
 For an identified application, the aggregation effect could be assessed but the basic approach addressed by neutrality application is that the type of the implemented application is unknown.

+Full application neutrality may not be an achievable objective and should be used with caution.

 This is a key aspect in regard to first level compatibility (i.e. SRD vs. primary services sharing).
 If a specific application category is defined and important to limit the number of SRDs that can use the band, then the avoidance of harmful interference is a suitable justification for keeping the application restriction.
 In other words, a review of the relevant compatibility studies is necessary before opening the band to other applications.
 The present Report also indicates where such restrictions based on assumptions for very specific scenarios and usage densities exist.

-Finally, it needs to be emphasised that it is ultimately the responsibility of manufacturers to build short-range devices in a way to protect such devices against harmful interference to the extent possible and to minimise the risk of interference from radiocommunication services as well as from other short-range devices operating.
+Finally, it needs to be emphasised that it is ultimately the responsibility of manufacturers to build short-range devices in a way to protect such devices against harmful interference to the extent possible and to minimise the risk of interference from radiocommunication services as well as from other short-range devices sharing the same medium.
 This should be noted in particular for such SRD devices where the users claim to have high requirements in terms of e.g. latency, throughput, predictability or reliability of the wireless communications link.
 In such cases, the implementation of adaptive techniques to “escape” interference or the definition of special frequency bands conditions as discussed further in the following may be solutions.

 Technology neutrality